thanatom/mordor/README.md

 <p align="center">
   <img src="https://github.com/thanatom/mordor/blob/main/img/components.png" width=25% height=25%>
 </p>

 > NB: The current version of the package does not include the bar identification algorithm.
 If you are interested, please contact me at tommaso.zana at gmail.com

+This version contains slight improvments to the circularity calculation with respect to Zana et al. 2022.

 ## Dependencies